larswik/IFC-Specification/IFC4x3/Quantities/g/GrossFloorArea_3fve5N$vz0P8eIQjIdXbUs/Documentation.md

-Sum of all floor areas covered by the space.
-It includes the area covered by elementsinside the space (columns, inner walls, etc.) and excludes the area covered by wall claddings.
+Sum of all gross floor areas within the spatial structure element.

+Includes the area covered by elements inside the space (columns, inner walls, etc.) and excludes the area covered by wall claddings.